 Key Stages of Asset Life-cycle Management Process

-Asset life-cycle is the key process to understand in an asset management system.
+The asset life-cycle is the key process to understand in asset management software.
 The team involved with asset management manages the organization’s assets.
-Their aim is to assist the organization in tracking the changes in their asset, how they are configured and their location.
+Their aim is to assist the organization in tracking the changes in their asset, how they are configured, and their location.

 As the first step of the asset life-cycle management, this is the stage where all the planning i.e., strategy and verification of the asset requirement takes place.

-For asset determination, evaluation of already existing assets and their potential to meet services is needed.
-Moreover, there is a need for identifying the management strategies for including and analyzing the requirement of the asset.
+For asset determination, evaluation of already existing assets, and their potential to meet services are needed.
+Moreover, there is a need for identifying the management and maintenance strategies for including and analyzing the requirement of the asset.